dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 In this step, *Pages/About.cshtml* is updated to display how many students have enrolled for each enrollment date.
 The update uses grouping and includes the following steps:

-* Create a view model class for the data used by the **About** Page.
+* Create a view model for the data used by the **About** Page.
-* Modify the About Razor Page and page model.
+* Update the About page to use the view model.

 ### Create the view model